rohrerj/scion/doc/dev/design/FABRID.rst

 The ASes announce those policies to the end hosts, who then can use those additional path constraint during path selection.
 The border routers use those policies to decide on the intra-AS path to forward, e.g. by using MPLS labels.
 Some FABRID policies are globally defined and others locally per AS.
-Global policies makes sense to have known policies for the common use cases where each end host knows that if an AS supports that policy, then it knows the constraints of that policy without the need of fetching the full policy description.
+Global policies make sense in order to have known policies for the common use cases where each end host knows that if an AS supports that policy, then it knows the constraints of that policy without the need of fetching the full policy description.
 The AS network operator configures which global FABRID policies are supported for the local AS and can add additional local FABRID policies that are valid for this AS.